 Anne Norman is a shakuhachi performer, improviser and composer, working in a diverse range of music creation.
 From traditional and contemporary Japanese, European and Australian art music, to cross-over world fusion, and free-form impro with musicians of various cultural heritages.
 Anne also collaborates with visual artists, dancers and actors, and has performed in Australia, Japan, America and Europe.

-Anne is also author of the book Curiosi-tea under the nom de plume Camellia Cha, presenting theatrical Tea shows combining narrative, poetry and shakuhachi.
+Anne is Artistic Director of Tunnel Number Five: festival of underground music in Darwin.
+She is also a poet and author of the book Curiosi-tea under the nom de plume Camellia Cha, presenting theatrical Tea shows combining narrative, poetry and shakuhachi.
 Her tea shows range from one-woman presentations to larger productions with up to ten performers on stage.